How Music Helps Kids Excel in School

 Abstract Thinking Skills

 So much has been written about the ever-shortening attention spans of both kids and adults that it seems like there must be no one left who can pay attention long enough to read stores, let alone text books.
-Music provides exceptional training in sustained concentration.
+Music provides exceptional training in sustained concentration!
+In fact, if you had access to an fMRI machine you can litterally see the parts of the brain responsible for attentivness light up, as sciencents at Stanford Medical did.
 Whether your child is practicing an exercise using sheet music, performing a recital piece from memory, or playing chords on a guitar while singing a folk song, there is no space for a lapse in attention.
 As a result, children who study music develop the ability to focus on a task more keenly, more deeply, and for a longer period of time than non-musicians.

 Emotional & Psychological Benefits Key to Success